muqiaoy/Ticket-System/README.md

+# Readme.md

-# This repository is for some undergraduate work at PolyU
+This repository is for some undergraduate work at PolyU.